-Populating one 1600 MT/s DIMM on each channel of an Intel based blade delivers a maximum of 12.8 GB/s per channel or 51.2 GB/s total memory bandwidth.
-The QuickPath Interconnect technology allows memory transfer or retrieval between the blade's two processors at up to 25.6 GB per second.
+Populating one 1600 MT/s DIMM on each channel of an ICE X system blade node board delivers a maximum of 12.8 GB/s per channel or 51.2 GB/s total memory bandwidth.
+The QuickPath Interconnect technology also allows internal memory transfer or retrieval between a node board's processors at speeds up to 25.6 GB per second.

-A minimum of one dual-inline-memory module (DIMM) is required for each processor on a blade; four DIMMs per processor are recommended.
-An example blade enclosure with all blade slots filled is shown in Figure 3-9 on page 41.
-Each of the DIMMs on a blade must be the same capacity and functional speed.
-When possible, it is generally recommended that all blades within an enclosure use the same number and capacity (size) DIMMs.
+A minimum of one dual-inline-memory module (DIMM) is required for each processor on a node board; four DIMMs per processor are recommended.
+Each of the DIMMs on a blade's node board must be the same capacity and functional speed.
+When possible, it is generally recommended that all blade node boards within an enclosure use the same number and capacity (size) DIMMs.

 Each blade in the enclosure pair may have a different total DIMM capacity.
 For example, one blade may have 16 DIMMs, and another may have only eight.
-Note that while this difference in capacity is acceptable functionally, it may have impact on compute "load balancing" within the system.
+Note that while this difference in capacity is acceptable functionally, it may have an impact on compute "load balancing" within the system.